 So urban poverty is accompanied by exclusion from social services and heightened security risk.
 Unfortunately, governments do not do enough to manage this, with many failing to extend social services (some of which are free) to informal communities.
-In Lagos, for instance, one can counter this by stating, as a matter of fact, that inhabitants who reside outside informal settlements are not necessarily enjoying much of the social services the city offers, or ought to offer.
+In Lagos, for instance, one can counter this by stating, as a matter of fact, that inhabitants who reside in informal settlements are not necessarily enjoying much of the social services the city offers, or ought to offer.

 The Role of the State

 The lesson is two-fold: the dividends of urbanisation are larger when growth is widespread, and urbanisation is well-managed.
 But when poor urban planning is met with inequitable and ineffectual governance, the outcomes of rapid population growth are quite undesirable and severe.
 So in analysing the case of urban migration and informal settlements, the role which the government plays cannot be ignored.
 The management and planning of cities are, after all, a government affair, and so is the provision of basic social amenities.